Kyyyuunnn/Visual-Novel-Recommender/README.md

 # VNReccommender

-A simple python app that will recommend visual novels based on you're preferences from VNDB (Visual Novel Database) using the VNDB API.
+A simple python app that will recommend visual novels based on the user's read list / favorite tags from VNDB (Visual Novel Database) using the VNDB API.

 ## Features